mbierlee/preprocessor/SPECS.md

-# Pre-Processor Language Specifications
+# Preprocessor Language Specifications

-The pre-processor language is modeled after C's standard pre-processor language.
+The preprocessor language is modeled after C's standard preprocessor language.
 However, some differences exist and not everything is supported.

 ## Convention

-Specification examples show how to use the pre-processor.
+Specification examples show how to use the preprocessor.
 For example, a directive definition is written as such:

     #directive <mandatory> [optional]